 - 64. A permit is not required for the use of imported water and effluent where the water or effluent is used on the land at a rate of up to one megalitre per hectare per year, or up to one megalitre per year for non-irrigated activities. - 65.
 A permit is not required where a person or business undertaking a WAA is legally obligated to comply with a mandatory code of practice for the use of effluent that is consistent with the principles in this plan (for example, but not limited to, the EPA Code of Practice for Milking Shed Effluent 2003 or its successors). - 66.
-The use of effluent must be undertaken in a manner that minimises risks to human health. - 67.
-The use of imported water or effluent must not cause a rise in underground water levels that would adversely affect land, public and private assets, other water resources or natural resources and their beneficial uses. - 68.
-The use of imported water or effluent must not adversely affect the natural flow regime or ambient quality of the receiving waters.
+In zone HF5, the use of effluent must be undertaken in a manner that minimises risks to human health.

-- 69. The use of imported water or effluent must not adversely affect the productive capacity of the land by impacts including, but not limited to, increasing salinity, water logging, sodicity, toxicity, nutrient concentrations or water tables. - 70.
-The use of imported water or effluent must not adversely affect the condition, biodiversity or extent of a water-dependent ecosystem. - 71.
-Any dams constructed for the storage of chlorine-treated imported water or effluent must be constructed so as to prevent: - a) leakage from the dam through the soil - b) overflows from the dam onto the surface of the land surrounding the dam - c) overflow from the dam into a watercourse or lake - 72.
-Any dams constructed for the storage of chlorine-treated imported wateror effluent must not be located in a watercourse, floodplain, lake, or drainage path. - 73.
-The use of imported water or effluent will not be permitted where its use will adversely affect the environment.
+- 67. The use of imported water or effluent must not cause a rise in underground water levels that would adversely affect land, public and private assets, other water resources or natural resources and their beneficial uses. - 68.
+The use of imported water or effluent must not adversely affect the natural flow regime or ambient quality of the receiving waters. - 69.
+The use of imported water or effluent must not adversely affect the productive capacity of the land by impacts including, but not limited to, increasing salinity, water logging, sodicity, toxicity, nutrient concentrations or watertables. - 70.
+The use of imported water or effluent must not adversely affect the condition, biodiversity or extent of a water- dependent ecosystem. - 71.
+In relation to the storage of imported water or effluent: - a) in zone HF5: - i. any dams constructed for the storage of chlorine-treated imported water or effluent must be constructed so as to prevent: - leakage from the dam through the soil; - overflows from the dam onto the surface of the land surrounding the dam; and - overflow from the dam into a watercourse or lake. - ii. any dams constructed for the storage of chlorine-treated imported water or effluent must not be located in a watercourse, floodplain, lake, or drainage path. - iii. the use of imported water or effluent will not be permitted where its use will adversely affect the environment. - b) in zone HF4, imported water or effluent should be stored in a closed system, with no natural catchment, and constructed to prevent: - i. leakage to the surrounding soils; - ii. overflow from the dam to the surface of the land surrounding the dam; and - iii. overflow from the dam into a watercourse.